bjweare/Nadeshiko/README.md

 ## It isn’t working!

+### Nadeshiko doesn’t encode

 There should be a folder called `nadeshiko_logs` alongside the file.
 It keeps last five logs of `nadeshiko.sh` and `ffmpeg` logs for the first and the second passes.
 Try to solve the mystery – it probably lies within lacking ffmpeg modules and solves with your package manager.
 If it isn’t something that’s handled, i.e. `nadeshiko.sh` stops with exit code 2, then [file a bug](https://github.com/deterenkelt/Nadeshiko/issues/new).

+### The video doesn’t play

+Various devices: computers, smartphones, TVs and fridges have different support for H264 playback.
+Compatibility options for H264 are *profiles* and *levels* (see below).
+Nadeshiko uses *high* profile and level *4.2*, that offers playback in the most browser as of February 2018.
+Thus, the first thing to do is to check, that the RC file doesn’t set profile and level to anything higher.

+	<- lower                  Profiles                  -> higher

+	     baseline - main - high - high10 - high422 - high444
+	                       ^^^^

+	<- lower                   Levels                   -> higher

+	… - 3.0 - 3.1 - 4.0 - 4.1 - 4.2 - 5.0 - 5.1 - 5.2 - 6.0 - 6.2
+	                            ^^^

+Then, if everything seems as it should, there are two options:
+* one is to lower encoding *level*, **then** encoding *profile*.
+Certain profiles support multiple levels, for example “main” and “high” both support level 4.0.
+> *Firefox 52 built on Gentoo plays high-6.2, while Waterfox 53 on Windows can only play high-4.2.*
+* the other option is to check, if what’s responsible for video playback on your device is updated and supports the encoding features.
+That’s for the time, when you feel like you are behind times.